 John Newbery’s first children’s book, The Little Pretty Pocket-Book (1744) has long been famous for uniting amusement and instruction in a new, more modern way and its status has been taken for granted by generations of educators, collectors, and scholars.

 The advertisements for the book’s first year in print, however, show that the celebrated come-on was short-lived.
 The ads that appeared between May and August 1744 give the price of the book with and without a ball or pincushion.
 By October 22, the one for the second edition in the General Advertiser mentioned the ball-and-pincushion scheme in the book, but nothing about being able to buy real ones.
 That information was dropped from subsequent advertisements in London and provincial papers.
-Enticing as the offer sounded, probably not enough mammas and papas took the bait and laid out the extra money for the premiums, balls being such common toys and pincushions so frequently made at home.
+Enticing as the offer sounded, probably not enough mamas and papas took the bait and laid out the extra money for the premiums, balls being such common toys and pincushions so frequently made at home.
 Newbery’s next promotional scheme summoned his genius without requiring the outlay of additional cash and other booksellers copied it to give their little books the Newbery touch.
-The penny pamphlet Nurse Truelove’s New Year’s Gift (1750) stated on the title page that only for good children would be allowed to purchase it and those lucky boys and girls would get the book for free, chipping in a penny for the Dutch gilt paper wrappers.
+The penny pamphlet Nurse Truelove’s New Year’s Gift (1750) stated on the title page that only good children would be allowed to purchase it and those lucky boys and girls would get the book for free, provided they chipped in a penny for the Dutch gilt paper wrappers.

 The ball-and-pincushion scheme of moral accounting , for better or worse, has deflected attention from the book’s grab bag of uncredited bits and pieces–with the exception of the first illustration of a baseball game in progress, which sports historians have long treasured.
 While the contents of the Pocket-Book are miscellaneous, as was usual with many eighteenth century children’s books, the selection was not haphazard.
 Let’s look at the two poems at the end about time’s power and passage.
 Because it was important to persuade children to learn how to use their time well while they were young, those subjects were de facto appropriate for them.
 Is it possible to trace them back to their authors?
 Yes, as is frequently the case, thanks to databases like Eighteenth Century On-Line.
-“A Poetical Description of the Four Seasons” was an imitation of Book VII, canto VII of Spenser’s Fairy Queene by James Ralph, a friend of Benjamin Franklin, was first published in 1729 and “Time’s Address to Plutus and Cupid by Way of Application,” following it, was abridged from John Gay’s Fable XII “Plutus, Cupid & Time” in his second set of fables (1738).
+“A Poetical Description of the Four Seasons” was an imitation of Book VII, canto VII of Spenser’s Fairy Queene by James Ralph, a friend of Benjamin Franklin, which was first published in 1729.
+“Time’s Address to Plutus and Cupid by Way of Application,” following it was abridged from John Gay’s Fable XII “Plutus, Cupid & Time” in his second set of fables (1738).
 Gay’s best-known fable was “The Hare and Many Friends,” which many eighteenth-century children committed to memory and recited out loud.

 The alphabet was off to a promising start with its introduction of the capital and lower-case letters inserted into the formulaic running heads “The Great A Play, “The little a Play” for pages - instead of via tables.
 Each letter “played” at a familiar sport or game described in a little illustrated moral emblem, but subjects did not alliterate with the letters.
-“All the Birds in the Air” is paired with Great O, not Great A. The famous sequence of games concludes with little q, so Great R through little w ditties were paired with Great R through little w.
+“All the Birds in the Air” is paired with Great O, not Great A. The famous sequence of games concludes with little q, so the ditties were paired with Great R through little w.
 This seems to be the extent of the song book, only a few of which are nursery rhymes or riff off characters in them.
 Their first lines also do not alliterate with the headings.
 Fables with applications by Jack the Giant Killer comprise the subjects of Great X through little z, with the last fable left hanging outside the running head alphabet.
 Structurally the alphabet is a bit of a mess, although its lack of transitions between sections in the alphabet may not have mattered to its audience at all.

 The way the sports and games were presented in the Pocket-Book suggests that some sanitizing had been done.
 Only boys take part in activities such as fishing, shooting, riding, birds’ nesting, dancing around the may pole, or play at “Knock Out and Span,” “Pitch and Hussel, “ cricket, leap frog, etc. Girls appear in just two illustrations: “Boys and Girls come out to Play (not the familiar nursery rhyme);” and “I sent a Letter to my Love.”
 Yet other contemporary sources indicate that a number of the games shown here were not the exclusive property of children, but frequently played by young adults in mixed groups.
 Hoop and Hide, a variation on Hide and Seek, is one of the more interesting examples of such a game.
 It could be played out of doors, as shown here, but also in the house.
 Players were allowed to hide anywhere, but if someone was discovered under or in a bed, then he or she would have to submit to being kissed by the seeker.
 That the game could lead to harder stuff was confirmed by Ned Ward in the London Spy (1700), Sir Richard Steele in the Tatler no. 5 (1712), and in Round about Our Coal Fire (1730).